-- Unrestricted net assets represent funds that are available for support of Share Our Strength's operations. - Temporarily restricted net assets represent amounts that are subject to donor-imposed restrictions to be used for a particular purpose or within a specific time period.
+- Unrestricted net assets represent funds that are available for support of Share Our Strength's operations, including amounts designated by the Board of Directors.
+These Board-designated funds are set aside as a reserve to allow Share Our Strength to fulfill its mission by supporting operations in the event of a future economic downturn.
+Release and use of Board-designated funds must be approved by the Finance Committee of the Board of Directors in response to a formal request submitted by management. - Temporarily restricted net assets represent amounts that are subject to donor-imposed restrictions to be used for a particular purpose or within a specific time period.